prysmex/json_schema_form/README.md

  - Display properties
  - schemaFormVersion (versioning)

+This gem is powered by [superhash](https://github.com/prysmex/super_hash) so you might need to get familiar with it before starting.

-The classes can be divided into the following 'categories':
+The classes can be divided into the following 'modules':
+#### json_schema:
-- json_schema: Can be used to back plain and standard [json_schema](https://json-schema.org/) schemas.
+Can be used to back plain and standard [json_schema](https://json-schema.org/) schemas.
+They all inherit from `JsonSchemaForm::JsonSchema::Base`
-    - JsonSchemaForm::JsonSchema::Base (abstract)
  - JsonSchemaForm::JsonSchema::Array
  - JsonSchemaForm::JsonSchema::Boolean
  - JsonSchemaForm::JsonSchema::Null
  - JsonSchemaForm::JsonSchema::Number
  - JsonSchemaForm::JsonSchema::Object
  - JsonSchemaForm::JsonSchema::String

-- form:
+#### form:
+Inherits from `JsonSchemaForm::JsonSchema::Object`, but adds some features used by forms and validations powered by Dry::Schema [dry-schema](https://dry-rb.org/gems/dry-schema)
  - JsonSchemaForm::Form

-- field:
+#### field:
+These classes are used by JsonSchemaForm::Form to define its properties or 'fields'
  - JsonSchemaForm::Field::Checkbox
  - JsonSchemaForm::Field::DateInput
  - JsonSchemaForm::Field::Header
  - JsonSchemaForm::Field::Info
  - JsonSchemaForm::Field::NumberInput
  - JsonSchemaForm::Field::Select
  - JsonSchemaForm::Field::Slider
  - JsonSchemaForm::Field::Static
  - JsonSchemaForm::Field::Switch
  - JsonSchemaForm::Field::TextInput

-- document:
+#### document:
+Used by Prysmex as the 'raw data' that is created when a form is filled.
-    - JsonSchemaForm::Document::Document ()
+ - JsonSchemaForm::Document::Document => Main class for storing 'raw data'
-    - JsonSchemaForm::Document::Extras ()
+ - JsonSchemaForm::Document::Extras => used by Inspection only
-    - JsonSchemaForm::Document::Meta ()
+ - JsonSchemaForm::Document::Meta => used by Inspection only

-- responses:
+#### response:
-    - JsonSchemaForm::ResponseSet
+ - JsonSchemaForm::ResponseSet => a ::ResponseSet contains many ::Response
  - JsonSchemaForm::Response

 ## Installation